Skip to content

 Common terms and locations

-• Automation system - The system automatically launching the pipelines for the incoming analyses, tracking their status in it's own database.
-The name of the automation system project is vcpipe and the component responsible for running the analyses is named executor.
+• Automation system - The system automatically launching the pipelines for the incoming analyses and tracking their status in a dedicated database.
+The name of the automation system is vcpipe and the component responsible for running the analyses is named executor.

-• production/ - The directory for production data.
-It contains several subdirectories:
+• production/: The folder for production data.
+It contains several subfolders:

-• production/tmp - if the system requires it (low disk space on /tmp), a tmp folder working for use with TMPDIR environment variable.
+• tmp: if the system requires it (low disk space on /tmp), a temporary folder working for use with the TMPDIR environment variable.

 Term NSC TSD